MaksymTymkovych/Delphi-Vulkan/README.md

 Delphi-Vulkan
 ====================
-This repository contains Vulkan Headers for Delphi (and FPC)
+This project is intended to make possible the use of Vulkan in Delphi and Free Pascal (Lazarus).
+(
+Not tested yet.
+)

 Repository Structure
 --------------------